tamanyan/zaif-bot/README.md

 cp zaif/settings.py.example zaif/settings.py
 ```

-You need to edit settings.py and set your KEY and SECRET which are provided from zaif.
+You need to edit settings.py and set your KEY and SECRET which are provided from Zaif.

 ```python